Candidates should be able to use system tools to back up important system data.

 So you should have at least one set stored at a remote site.
 Depending on the nature of your data, you could store weekly or daily sets remotely.

-One important thing to be aware of, as noted in the previous paragraphs, you need to be able to rebuild your system (or restore certain files) as fast as required.
+One important thing to be aware of, as noted in the previous paragraph, you need to be able to rebuild your system (or restore certain files) as fast as required.
 In some enviroments restore times can be hours because of slow network lines or other causes.
 The time lost may be too much and can defeat the purpose of the backup system.
 Other solutions for continuity of service like cluster/failover systems are recommended.

 Network storage is mostly remote disk storage (NAS or SAN).
 Using data protection techniques like RAID, the unreliability of disks can be reduced.
 Most modern network storage systems use compression and deduplication to increase potential capacity.
 Also most systems can emulate tape drives which makes it easy to migrate from tape.
 The cost of the systems can be high depending on the features, reliability and capacity.
 Also power costs should be considered because a network storage system is always on.
 This type of medium is thus not preferred for long time backup and archives.
 Access time and bandwidth can differ and depend on infrastructure, but are mostly high.